tsowems/conference-attendants/README.md

 Close the workspace to return to the jupyter dashboard \
 6. Locate the directory and open the project files named question1-7.
 Note:
 i.
-Remember to update the database connection (root, username, password).
-Ii Use the Run option or Shift + Enter to run each file
+I can provide the database file on request.
+I made this for interview demostration. ii Use the Run option or Shift + Enter to run each file